BioDepot/BioDepot-workflow-builder/README.md

 A miniature version of the tooldock is accessible by right clicking in the canvas section to the right of the toolBox

 ### Editing the Tool dock

 Widgets and drawers can be added and deleted from the Tool Dock by choosing the edit tool dock item from the menu.
 Before any of the changes are reflected, the user must also choose to refresh the settings.

 ### Interacting with widgets

-To interact with widget, the are first dragged from the Tool Dock onto the canvas.
+To interact with a widget, it is first dragged from the Tool Dock onto the canvas.
 Clicking on a widget brings up the widget UI window with tabs for parameter entry, an output console and a tool bar with options to control the execution of the widget.
-Right-clicking on the widget brings up a the widget definition window.
+Right-clicking on the widget and choosing the edit widget item brings up the widget definition window.
 The definition window contains a set of forms that define the parameters to be queried by the UI window, the Docker container to be used, and the commands to be run upon execution.
 Finally dragging the mouse from the edge of one widget to another creates a link between the output of one widget to the input of the second widget.
 These three sets of actions are described in the next sections

 #### Widget user interaction window

-The Bwb interaction window is popped up by double clicking on the widget.
-There are 3 main tabs in each window: Required entries, optional entries and console.
+The Bwb interaction window pops up when when a widget is double clicked.
+There are up to 3 tabs in each window: Required entries, optional entries and console.
 Required entries are parameters that must be entered before the widget can execute.
 An example would be fastq files for an alignment widget.
-Optional entries are optional flags and parameters that are not required for program execution.
-The console tab provides a window with the text output from the widget.
-This can be saved in log files.
+Additional optional entries are optional flags and parameters that are not required for program execution.
+When these are present, they are displayed by clicking on the optional entires tab.
+Finally, clicking on the console tab brings up a window with the text output from the widget.

-At then bottom of the UI window are a series of controls that affect the execution of the widget.
+At the bottom of the UI window are a series of controls that affect the execution of the widget.
 The start button starts the execution.
 The stop button then becomes active and pressing it will terminate execution.
 The export graphics option, if checked allows the widget to output graphics to the Bwb screen.
 The last option controls how the widget will be executed.
 Manual, the default option means that tghe widget can only be run by the user pressing the start button.
 Automatic means that the widget will run once all the required options are entered.
 The last run mode is the triggered run mode.
 The widget will start execution after one or more inputs are received *AND* all the required parameters are set.
 If the triggered mode is chosen, the user can then specify which inputs will trigger execution.
 If more than one input is chosen, the widget will wait until all inputs are received before executing.
 Manual start mode is typically used for widgets at the beginning of pipelines or in optional sections of the pipeline.
 Triggered mode is typcially used in downstream widgets to allow widgets to sequentially process the data as it flows through the analytical pipeline.

 #### Widget definition window

-Right clicking on the
+Right clicking on the widget brings up the option to edit its definition parameters.
+Choosing the edit option edits the present widget.
+Choosing the new option edits a new widget.
+The same options are also available from the main menu.
+Upon entering the edit widget mode, a window pops up with multiple tabs described next:

+##### General

+The general tab allows the user to enter general information about the widget.
+The entries are:
+###### description
+A description of the widgets function
+###### docker_image_name

+##### Inputs

+##### Outputs
+##### Volumes
+##### Ports
+##### Parameters
+##### Command
+##### Docker

 ### Connecting widgets to form workflows